 There’s a good review of the Heart Check pen by Robert Ellis over at LivingWithAtrialFibrillation.com (posted Sept.
 2013).
 Robert goes into great detail about how to “unlock” your device to you can see the actual reading, the costs of reports (the first one is free), and the details about how all this works.
-There’s even a $20 off discount code if you order from the manufacturer’s website.
 There’s also a video at: http://www.theheartcheck.com/products/

 Handheld ECG Monitor CMS-80A from FaceLake (or Contec)